holdex/developers/docs/LEAVE_POLICY.md

 ## Year of Service

-The Year of Service starts from the date of signing the agreement.
+The Year of Service is 365 calendar days starting from the date of signing the agreement.

 ## Minimum Service Period

-The Minimum Service Perios is 9 months since the date of signing the agreement.
+The Minimum Service Period is 6 months since the date of signing the agreement.

 ## Leave Request